West U reality show on April 23: Candidates may be “GONGED”

 Who will you choose to make the decisions about how to spend your tax dollars?

-On April 23, West University Essentials will host a candidate forum at the West University Place Community Center for you to listen to your 11 fellow West U citizens who want your vote for mayor and City Council on May 6.
+On April 23, at 6pm, the West University Essentials will host a candidate forum at the West University Place Community Center for you to listen to your 11 fellow West U citizens who want your vote for mayor and City Council on May 6.

 Only five of the 11 candidates will survive the voter’s wrath and be sworn into office in June.